 Purpose is when what we do is in harmony with our core values.
 When it’s not just about the job.
 If you’re a people’s person and you enjoy being around people then working in sales might feel fulfilling to you.
 We want to see beyond what we do on a daily basis, to feel connected to a bigger cause.
 When I worked in sales, it gave me meaning to know that I was part of my customers’ successes.

 Reinvent the way you look at what you do.
 It helps to look at the bigger picture.
 Don’t get stuck in the day to day activities.
-Working in marketing now, it gives me a sense of purpose to know that I’m helping businesses grow, especially those that don’t have the huge budget the bigger businesses have.
+Working in marketing now, it gives me a sense of purpose to know that I’m helping businesses grow, especially those that don’t have the generous budgets bigger businesses have.

 Take part in engaging more actively with colleagues at work.
 Getting out of the office can help teams to loosen up.
 You can plan a movie night or sports activities like a football game.
 Escape rooms are another way of getting teams to collaborate and innovate outside work.